trow-land/Computer-Vision-Projects/GRowBot/README.md

 ![Example ](images/Carrot_weed_dens_graph.png)
-An example output from inference on the 100 test set images.
+An example of the output counts from inference on the 100 images in the test set.
 To simulate the GRowBot moving along a 100m row of carrots the test images were loosely ordered so that their were more weed annotations towards the back.
 This would simulate a situation where there are more weeds at one end where maybe seeds have blown in from an adjacent field.